What do Society Reps. do?

 The Society is happy for Representatives to share and delegate responsibilities – the more champions we have for The Society the better – we simply ask that Reps co-ordinate these efforts.

 The main role of a Society Representative is to promote membership and awareness of The Society to colleagues within the university.
-In particular, we encourage Reps to promote the Undergraduate Associate membership category to students studying for a degree in physiology or a related subject.
+In particular, we encourage Reps to promote the Undergraduate membership category to students studying for a degree in physiology or a related subject.
 The Society recognises the importance of supporting and encouraging undergraduates with an interest in physiology.
-Undergraduates can join as an individual member, although we encourage them to join as a group of more than five and set up an undergraduate society.
+Undergraduates can join as individual members and we encourage them to set up an undergraduate society.

-For more information on the Undergraduate Associate category, please visit the Undergraduate Associate page.
+For more information on the Undergraduate membership category, please visit the Undergraduate page.
 Any application for undergraduate membership should come directly from the student (a co-ordinating student should be nominated for undergraduate societies).
 We ask that you provide encouragement and guidance, where necessary.

 Co-ordinate the Departmental Seminar Scheme (DSS)

-Institutions applying for this scheme must have a total of more than 12 Members (Affiliate and Ordinary).
-If your institution does not have 12 Members but you wish to run a seminar series, please contact firstname.lastname@example.org.
+Institutions applying for this scheme must have a total of more than 12 Members (Affiliate and Full Members).
+If your institution does not have 12 Members but you wish to run a seminar series, please contact email@example.com

 Promote the Vacation Studentship Scheme